nasa-gibs/worldview-options-eosdis/common/config/metadata/mls/N2O.md

 N2O studies contribute to the further investigation of stratospheric ozone layer stability.
 N2O is a good tracer of the movement of air parcels because its long life-time (over 100 years at 20 km) is much greater than that of atmospheric dynamical processes.
 MLS measurements of nitrous oxide are important in understanding the transport of air and therefore are used in tracking dynamical processes and differentiating these effects from chemical processes that affect ozone destruction.

 The MLS Nitrous Oxide (N2O) Mixing Ratio 46hPa layer is derived from the MLS Nitrous Oxide product (ML2N2O_NRT) available from the Microwave Limb Sounder (MLS) instrument on the Aura satellite.
-The sensor resolution is 5 km, imagery resolution is 2 km, temporal resolution is twice daily (day and night) and temporal availability for viewing in GIBS/Worldview is 9 May 2013 - present.
+The sensor resolution is 5 km, imagery resolution is 2 km, temporal resolution is twice daily (day and night) and temporal availability for viewing in Worldview/Global Imagery Browse Services (GIBS) is 9 May 2013 - present.

 References: [MLS - N2O Product](mls.jpl.nasa.gov/products/n2o_product.php)